Become a Double Dawg with a dual degree program and earn your Bachelor's and Master's degrees in five years or less.

 - Approval to Take Graduate Courses

-- Undergraduate students who will reach at least 60 hours by the end of the semester in which they wish to take their first graduate course in financial planning.
+- Undergraduate students who will reach at least 60 hours by the end of the semester in which they wish to take their first graduate course in financial planning, housing, and consumer economics.

 - Students must have a minimum 3.0 GPA to take graduate courses.

 - Students must have approval from their undergraduate major in order for courses to count toward their undergraduate degree.
 If a Double Dawgs agreement exists, courses have been pre-approved.